 Given that the 3.2-litre makes up almost two-thirds of European sales, it’s unlikely Ford will leave the 2.0-litre as the sole engine option and executives at Ford have hinted that the new UK-designed 3.0-litre V6 ‘Powerstroke’ diesel – which features in the Ford F150 from 2018 – may make an appearance, which could challenge the Mercedes-Benz X-Class and Volkswagen Amarok as the most powerful pickup.

 As the model hasn’t fundamentally changed since 2012, the Ranger lags when it comes to ride and handling.
-The steering doesn’t feel well connected with the road and, due to its raised chassis and huge suspension travel, there’s quite a lot of body roll generated in the bends, however, the new engine is certainly quieter.
-The Ranger also deals well with bumps and divots and there’s very little road noise.
+The steering doesn’t feel well connected with the road and, due to its raised chassis and huge suspension travel, there’s quite a lot of body roll generated in the bends.

-Off road has always been a strong point for the Ranger.
-The excellent axle articulation means it stays better connected with the road and there is great ground clearance (225mm), approach and departure angles (up to 29 and 27 degrees respectively) and a class-leading 800mm wading depth.
+Off-road work has always been a strong point for the Ranger.
+The excellent axle articulation means it stays better connected with the ground, and there’s great clearance (225mm), approach and departure angles (up to 29 and 27 degrees respectively) as well as a class-leading 800mm wading depth.

-As explained, the impressive 4WD system with 2Hi, 4Hi and 4Low settings is now standard across the range, and it works in conjunction with electronic stability control and traction control.
+The impressive four-wheel-drive system with 2Hi, 4Hi and 4Low settings is now standard across the range, and it works in conjunction with electronic stability control and traction control.

 The Ranger introduces a few ‘sector firsts’ with Pre-Collision Assist with Pedestrian Detection and Intelligent Speed Assist as standard, while the Ford KeyFree System and Ford Power starter button is now available, and the tailgate lock is now integrated into the central locking system

 Ford Ranger: Loading and Towing